pyllyukko/harden.yml/README.md

   * DontZap
 * shutdown.allow and /sbin/shutdown -a (FWIW)

+##### Wipe

+**WARNING**: This is a highly experimental and dangerous feature (and completely optional)!
+Use at your own risk!

+This is something that has been cooking for a while now.
+It's a self-destruct sequence for your server :)

+The patch creates a new runlevel (**5**) to your Slackware, which when activated, will remove LUKS headers from your disk and copies them inside the encrypted disk.
+So if anything should happen, the server is not restorable anymore, as the disk encryption keys are gone.
+When the runlevel is switched back (to say 3), the headers are written back to where they belong.

+So to wipe LUKS headers, you just switch to runlevel 5: `telinit 5` and to restore just switch back to 3: `telinit 3`.

 #### Logging

 * Makes default log files group *adm* readable ([as in Debian](http://www.debian.org/doc/manuals/debian-reference/ch01.en.html#listofnotablesysupsforfileaccess))